b2renger/PdDroidPublisher/_posts/2015-11-15-How_to_customise_gui.md

 To find the hexadecimal code you can consult a website like this [one](http://www.color-hex.com/).
 An hexadecimal color code is composed of 6 characters numbers or letters, and you have to add the prefix **0xff**.
 In the above line the colors are different kinds of blue.

-TODOC : more about SVG and/or PNG theming ? even if SVG is not fully supported ... ? at minima : it exists and it's an experimental feature ...
+TODOC : more about SVG and/or PNG theming. even if SVG is not fully supported it's an experimental feature ...

 <a name="factory-components"/>